Zhang-NJ-Lab/Genetic_algorithm_perovskite_photo-battery/README.md

 # Genetic programming

-  Genetic algorithm codes to provide mathematical equation to decouple contributions for ion/perovskite photo-rechargeable battery materialsgenetic classification and regression codes for ion battery paper
+  Genetic algorithm codes to accelerate material property prediction, and provide mathematical equation to decouple contributions for ion/perovskite photo-rechargeable battery materialsgenetic classification and regression codes for ion battery paper

 # Instructions

 ## Follow the three jupyter tutorial files

+ symbolic_regression.ipynb

- symbolic_regression.ipynb         regression task (accuracy unsually low if descriptors quality is low)
+regression task (accuracy unsually low if descriptors quality is low)

+ symbolic_classification.ipynb

- symbolic_classification.ipynb     classification task (stable or unstable)
+classification task (stable or unstable)

+ genetic_prediction.ipynb

- genetic_prediction.ipynb          predict the expensive virtual space (input feature number should be the same as the train/test feature number, and a target name should be provided in the last column first row)
+predict the expensive virtual space (input feature number should be the same as the train/test feature number, and a target name should be provided in the last column first row)

 ## Datasets